 Kit shrugged.
 "It's only a couple of days east to the coast."

 "What good does that do?
 Between the reefs and the pirates, the Saevian is practically unnavigable.
 That's why there's a Spice Road in the first place."

 "So maybe they're pirates who've found fresh hunting grounds."

 We jogged on as the corridor curved further around to the right.
 Still we encountered no one.
 A few other passages branched off to the left, but they were narrower than the one we followed and had fewer tracks.
 Through small openings to the right I could see the great entrance cavern.
 We were now on the opposite end from the bronze door.

 We turned one final bend.
 Kit gasped.
 I stood with my jaw hanging open in wonder.

 Through a rough stone archway before us was an enormous hollow in the rock.
 Sunlight filtered down through dozens of small fissures in the roof.
 Between them hung thousands of stalactites shimmering in the light reflected back up from the pool of water that gently rippled beneath.
 After weeks in the desert with the only water the hot, tarry stuff we carried with us, it was a sight more welcome than all the treasure in the rest of the cave.
-In the dim light filtering down through the cracks in the ceiling we could just make out a kind of beach at the far end where we could kneel at the water's edge and drink until we were no longer dry.
+In the dim light we could just make out a kind of beach at the far end where we could kneel at the water's edge and drink until we were no longer dry.

 Slowly, almost reverently, we passed beneath the arch.
 Kit stopped short.